thezancigs/thezancigs/docs/index.md

 			</p>
 		<h2>why do i do it</h2>
 			<p>
-				to help commune. if i not success i have a disappear.
+				to help commune. if not reap award i have a disappear!
 			</p>